-PAR PART A - to be completed by the applicant Full r name of child Date of Birth Scho ol you are applying for Harbertonford Church of England Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to atter ow if you believe there is an exceptional social or medical need for your child to attend this s chool.
-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 11 or those of their parents.
-12
+PART A - to be completed by the applicant

+Full r name of child

+Date of Birth

+Scho ol you are

+apply ving for Harbertonford Church of England Primary School

+Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.

+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 13 or those of their parents.
+14